2. Material Accounting Policies

 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.

-a) Financial Assets
+a) Financial assets

-Financial Assets are classified at amortised cost or fair value through Other Comprehensive Income or fair value through Profit or Loss, depending on its business model for managing those financial assets and the assets contractual cash flow characteristics.
+Financial assets are classified at amortised cost or fair value through other comprehensive income or fair value through profit or loss, depending on its business model for managing those financial assets and the assets contractual cash flow characteristics.

-The company reclassifies debt investments when and only when its business model for managing these assets changes.
+The Company reclassifies debt investments when and only when its business model for managing these assets changes.

 Measurement

-At initial recognition, the Company measures a financial asset (except trade receivable that does not contain significant financing component) at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset.
+At initial recognition, the Company measures a financial asset (excluding trade receivable that does not contain significant financing component) at its fair value plus, in the case of a financial asset not at fair value through profit or loss, transaction costs that are directly attributable to the acquisition of the financial asset.
 Transaction costs of financial assets carried at fair value through profit or loss are expensed in profit or loss.

 Financial assets with embedded derivatives are considered in their entirety when determining whether their cash flows are solely payment of principal and interest.

-Investment in Debt instruments
+Investment in debt instruments

 Subsequent measurement of debt instruments depends on the Company's business model for managing the asset and the cash flow characteristics of the asset.
 There are three measurement categories into which the Company classifies its debt instruments: